 RMAT Designation.
 In 2017, the FDA established the regenerative medicine advanced therapy ("RMAT") designation as part of its implementation of the 21st Century Cures Act.
-Regenerative medicine therapies to treat, modify, reverse, or cure serious conditions and that meet the appropriate criteria may be eligible for RMAT designation as well as FDA's other expedited programs (i.e., fast track, breakthrough therapy, or priority review designations or accelerated approval).
+Regenerative medicine therapies to treat, modify, reverse, or cure serious conditions and that meet the appropriate criteria may be eligible for RMAT designation as well as FDA's other expedited programs (i.e., fast track, breakthrough therapy, priority review designations or accelerated approval).
 Regenerative medicine therapies receiving RMAT designation must meet the same standards for approval as any other biological product, including demonstrating the product's safety and effectiveness.
 As described in Section 3033 of the 21st Century Cures Act, an investigational product is eligible for RMAT designation if:

 - It is a regenerative medicine therapy, which is defined as a cell therapy, therapeutic tissue engineering product, human cell and tissue product, or any combination product using such therapies or products (except for those regulated solely under Section 361 of the PHS Act and 21 C.F.R.
-Part 1271); - · It is intended to treat, modify, reverse, or cure a serious or life-threatening disease or condition; and - Preliminary clinical evidence indicates that the drug has the potential to address unmet medical needs for such disease or condition.
+Part 1271); - It is intended to treat, modify, reverse, or cure a serious or life-threatening disease or condition; and - Preliminary clinical evidence indicates that the drug has the potential to address unmet medical needs for such disease or condition.

 A request for an RMAT designation can be included in a new IND, or submitted as an amendment to an existing IND.
 As with other expedited programs, the FDA can withdraw an RMAT designation that has been granted if the designation criteria are no longer met.
-Benefits of the designation include, among others, early FDA interactions, and accelerated approval based on surrogate or intermediate endpoints.
+Benefits of the designation include, among others, early FDA interactions, and potential accelerated approval based on surrogate or intermediate endpoints.
 Additionally, the RMAT designation does not require evidence to indicate that the drug may offer a substantial improvement over available therapies.
 Receiving an RMAT designation is not the same as receiving FDA product approval.
+The FDA granted a RMAT designation to Lomecel-BTM for the treatment of mild AD on July 5, 2024.

-Fast-Track Designation.
+Fast Track Designation.
 The fast-track designation is intended to expedite or facilitate the process for reviewing new drug and biologic drug products that meet certain criteria.
 Specifically, products are eligible for this designation if they are intended to treat a serious or life-threatening disease or condition and demonstrate the potential to address unmet medical needs for the disease or condition.
+The sponsor may have the opportunity for more frequent interactions with FDA about the product development program.
 The FDA may review sections of the marketing applications on a rolling basis before the complete application is submitted if the sponsor provides a schedule for the submission of the application sections, the FDA agrees to accept sections of the application and determines that the schedule is acceptable, and the sponsor pays any required user fees upon submission of the first section.
+A fast-track designation may be rescinded if the product no longer meets the qualifying criteria for the designation.
 Receiving a fast-track designation is not the same as receiving FDA product approval.
+The FDA granted fast-track designations to Lomecel-BTM for the treatment of HLHS on August 4, 2022 and for the treatment of mild AD on July 16, 2024.